 To distinguish events in this singular capacity is an exceptional gift, for one is wont to negatively regard autumn as the decease of summer and in equal measure, to repudiate dreams as solely the uncontrolled musings of the mind in its dormancy.
 Do not this!

-I adore autumn and I had never read these fine words of Camus before Bob enlightened me thus; nor am I now anticipated to disremember them.
+I adore autumn and I had never read these fine words of Camus before a dear friend enlightened me thus; nor am I now anticipated to disremember them.
 We marvel at autumn’s palate annually; however, are inclined to consent to this resplendence’s passage as unnoticed; it is merely “the end of summer.”
 This is regrettable.

 The wonder of autumn as a magnificent reverberation and renaissance of an event.
 Likewise our consciousness and experiences.